ORIAS Speakers Bureau

 How much does it cost to bring a speaker to class?

-Presentations are currently free to schools, though speakers are paid for each engagement.
-The ORIAS Speakers Bureau is generously funded by area studies centers and institutes at UC Berkeley and by the California Global Education Project, one of the California Subject Matter Projects:
+Presentations are currently FREE to schools, though speakers are paid for each engagement.
+The ORIAS Speakers Bureau is generously funded by the following offices:

 California Global Education Project